 A series of workshops and seminars that support faculty work.
 Topics include sessions on designing innovative and effective courses, preparing annual faculty report, planning for tenure and promotion, advising students - to name a few.

 ANNUAL TEACHING & LEARNING COLLOQUIUM

 Each spring, the Brown Center hosts colleagues from Stetson and the region for a celebration of learning excellence.
-We invite you to consider sharing your teaching and learning innovations on Apr 5th, 2019.
-Look for a call for proposals in December.
+We invite you to consider sharing your teaching and learning innovations in April.

 BROWN INNOVATION FELLOWS